DexHunter/cse204-avltree/README.md

 ![Screenshot](demo.gif)

-This demo follows part of the [video tutorial](https://www.youtube.com/watch?v=7m94k2Qhg68) and I encourge to watch the tutorial as well.
+This demo follows part of the [video tutorial](https://www.youtube.com/watch?v=7m94k2Qhg68) and I encourge you to watch the tutorial as well.
 Let's get our hands dirty.

 1. Insert (43,)
 2. Insert (18,)